DustofShadows/Smart-Timestamps-FlowLauncher-Plugin/README.md

 <h1 align="center">Smart Timestamps for your FlowLauncher</h1>

-<p align="center">Generate smart timestamps, look up dates, and copy them to your clipboard, using natural language in the FlowLauncher. <br>
+<p align="center">Generate smart timestamps, look up dates, and copy them to your clipboard using natural language in FlowLauncher. <br>
-  Most copy options will copy plain text (strings) to your clipboard, the last option does provides the date in the UNIX format. <br>
+  Most copy options will copy plain text (strings) to your clipboard, the final option provides the date in the UNIX format. <br>

 ![Explanatory GIF](Compressed_720p_Smart_Timestamps_GIF24FPS.gif)